tokay-lang/tokay-lang.github.io/content/documentation.md

 ## Reserved words

-In Tokay, the following keywords are reserved words for control structures and special behaviors.
+In Tokay, the following keywords are reserved words for control structures, values and special operators.

 ```tokay
 accept begin else end expect false for
 if in loop next not null peek push reject
 repeat return true void
 ```
-This list is currently incomplete, as Tokay is under heavy development.
-For example, there might be one `loop`-keyword but also variants of `for` and `while`, which currently is under consideration.

 ## Identifiers